periperipatus/rcn_summer/Fastqs to SNPs/2_mapping.md

 less -S 7_MAVI_SH_JB1ReadsPerGene.out.tab
 ```

-hit ```q``` to exit.

-**Question 2.8:** What does this file tell us?
+**Question 2.6:** What does this file tell us?
 What do the three columns mean?

 Don't worry that there are a lot of zeros - don't forget you're using a truncated fastq file.
-The differential expression example tomorrow we will use a full dataset.

-**Question 2.9:** Other aligners, such as ```HISAT2``` do not provide any counts for reads against the gene models in the reference.
-How would you go about getting these counts?

 <br/>
 <div align="right">